FreedomIntelligence/RAG-Instruct/README.md

 `RAG_INSTRUCT_DATA_PATH` is the final location of the synthesized `RAG-Instruct.json` file.
 The input file must be in `json` or `jsonl` format.
 Each instance should include either a `question` or `instruction` field, which will be used as the query during retrieval.

-Next, you can sample documents ranked beyond the top 200 as (D-) and get the final training data.
+Next, we sample documents ranked beyond the top 200 as (D-) and get the final training data.

+## 🚀 Training

-**2. Fine-tuning with RAG-Instruct**
+**Fine-tuning with RAG-Instruct**

 You can fine-tune your large model using the `RAG-Instruct` dataset to significantly boost RAG capabilities.
 Use the following code: